hands-on-scala/hands-on-scala.github.io/content/post/setup.md

 # Welcome!

-You're probably here because you've heard that Scala is a cool programming language that you'd like to learn.
+You're probably here because you've heard that Scala is a cool programming language and you'd like to learn more about it.
 Because, hey, it's object-oriented and functional at the same time!

 I'll show you something very basic at first: a bit more "personal" version of the famous
 ["Hello World" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).
 <!--more-->
-The following little Scala program will ask for your name and then it'll print "Hello, <You>!" to the console.
+The following little Scala program will ask for your name and then it'll print "Hello, &lt;Your name&gt;!" to the console.

 {{< highlight scala >}}
 object WordApp extends App {